mecid/mecid.github.io/_posts/2021-04-15-accessibility-actions-in-swiftui.md

 ```

 By default, the *HStack* works as a transparent accessibility container for its children and exposes children's information.
 We prevent the default behavior using *accessibilityElement* modifier that enables accessibility for *HStack* and ignores the children.
 We also provide the accessibility label and value.

-> To learn about the basics of accessibility in SwiftUI, take a look at my ["Accessibility in SwiftUI"](/2019/09/10/accessibility-in-swiftui/) post.

 We use the *accessibilityAdjustableAction* modifier, which automatically adds the adjustable trait.
 We also have to provide a closure that handles the action.
 The only parameter of the closure is the instance of the *AccessibilityAdjustmentDirection* enum.